leobarone/IPSA_USP_EADA_2017/README.md

 ##  Syllabus

-Jan-04-2017 version of the [Syllabus] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Syllabus/syllabus.pdf)
+Jan-04-2017 version of the [Syllabus] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Syllabus/syllabus.pdf).

 ##  Readings

-Please, login at the [course page] (http://ipsa-usp.com/users/login) to access the readings.
+Please, login at the [course page] (http://ipsa-usp.com/users/login) to access the readings (enrolled students only).

+The two books I use most and recommend reading are:

+- Moore, W. H., & Siegel, D. A. (2013).
+A Mathematics Course for Political and Social Research.
+Princeton University Press.
+- Ross, S. M. (2010).
+Introductory Statistics.
+Academic Press.

 ## Handouts

+Author: [Leonardo Sangali Barone] (leonardo.barone@usp.br)

 In the 2017 edition of the course I decided we will follow handouts during class instead of presentations.
 I hope that the handouts together became a nice reference material during and after the course.

-All of the handouts where built inspired on the course readings, in particular Ross' and Siegel and Moore's books.
+All of the handouts where built inspired on the course readings, in particular Ross' and Siegel and Moore's books, for which I did not cited properly.

 The handouts by themselves are not sufficient for self-learning and does not make sense without the classes they have been prepared to.
 I am sure you will find typos and small mistakes in the material.
 If you do, please, comunicate me.